 If you want a standard crumpet, ideal for buttering and topping with jam, simply use all milk (without ale), omit the onion and the cheese

-I previously published a sourdough version of these crumpets, but this version uses commercial yeast.
+I previously posted a sourdough version of these crumpets on this blog, but this version uses commercial yeast.
 The photographs in the recipe of the batter cooking slowly are from the sourdough crumpets, but the process is exactly the same.

 Top tips for cooking the crumpet batter